-Wikipedia: Amish Friendship Bread is a type of bread or cake made from a sourdough starter that is often shared to family and friends.
+Wikipedia: Amish Friendship Bread is a type of bread or cake made from a sourdough starter that is often shared with family and friends.

-Passing the Ziploc baggy to friends operates similar to the chain-letter as a pass a-along to three friends – often three insusceptible friends that you pick to drop off that Ziploc baggy to.
+Passing the Ziploc baggy to friends operates similar to the chain-letter as a pass a-along to three friends – often three insusceptible friends that you pick to drop off that Ziploc baggy too.

 It starts off as a gooky unappetizing glob in a bag that you squeeze for ten days before baking – then you bake and enjoy scrumptious cake-like bread.
 Often you keep an extra bag for yourself and do it all over again – in another ten days – then you lose interest!